ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * doccat_code - character - 36 - mandatory

 2 If the mapping does not exist

    a. is_active flag should be stored as true when the mapping is created

    b.
 Store the default language code against the mapping

    c. cr_by should be the User ID of the user who is accessing this API

    d. cr_dtimes should be the date-time at which the user is creating the Document Category - Document Type Mapping

-2 if the mapping already exist but is in inactive state
+3 if the mapping already exist but is in inactive state

    a.
 Update the is_acitve flag as “True”

    b.
 Updated the upd_by and upd_dtimes values against the mapping

-3. If the mapping already exist in active state, throw appropriate error message
+4. If the mapping already exist in active state, throw appropriate error message
-4. Responds with the approriate message for the mapping being created successfully
+5. Responds with the appropriate message for the mapping being created successfully
-5. The API restricts the bulk creation of Master Data
+6. The API restricts the bulk creation of Master Data
-6. In case of Exceptions, system triggers error messages as received from the Database.
+7. In case of Exceptions, system triggers error messages as received from the Database.

 #### B. Remove a mapping record of Document Type and Document Category in Valid Document Mapping Master Database
 Upon receiving a request to add a mapping of Document Type and Document Category with the input parameters (doctyp_code, doccat_code) the system stores the Mapping of Document type and Document category in the Database